Essential Elements of a Magazine Business Plan

 People who are not familiar with the publishing business often overlook

-the great potential for ancillary revenues that periodicals enjoy.
+the great potential for ancillary revenues from spin-off products that periodicals enjoy.

 You will be smart to talk about potential books, conferences or trade